Technical Diploma - 39 Credits

 Financial Aid Eligible

 This program is eligible for financial aid on a clock hour basis.
 Please contact the Financial Aid Office for further details.

 About the Program

-The Cosmetology program has something for everyone by providing four terms of specialty training over a 17-month cycle.
+The Cosmetology program has something for everyone by providing three terms of specialty training over a 12-month cycle.
 Depending on seat availability, students may start at any point in the cycle.
 Students have the opportunity to perform customer services on the public when they have achieved the required competencies.
-Nicolet's Cosmetology program also offers a unique workplace capstone designed to help students make the transition from school to the working salon.
 Graduates of this program are eligible to take the Wisconsin Cosmetology License Examination.
 Upon receiving their license, graduates are ready for employment in a variety of positions in barbershops or beauty salons.

 • Skin Care Specialist